yeswehack/vulnerable-code-snippets/README.md

 ```

 > ⚠️ Replace `'<USERNAME>'` `'<PASSWORD>'` `'<DATABASE>'` and remove the `#`.
 This will be your *new* MySQL vulnerable snippet **user**, **password** and **Database**!
-*Make sure your in the Vsnippet folder when running this commands.*
+*Make sure your in the correct folder when running this commands.*

 ```bash
 sudo apt update;